cettia/cettia-java-server/README.md

     // ## Working with Sockets
     // To deal with sockets, inject the server wherever you want ScheduledExecutorService executor = Executors.newSingleThreadScheduledExecutor();
-    // Sends a welcome event to sockets representing user not signed in every 5 seconds executor.scheduleAtFixedRate(() -> server.byTag("nonmember").send("welcome"), 0, 5, SECONDS);
+    // Sends a 'welcome' event to sockets representing user not signed in every 5 seconds executor.scheduleAtFixedRate(() -> server.byTag("nonmember").send("welcome"), 0, 5, SECONDS);

     // ## Plugging Into the Web Framework
     // Cettia is designed to run on any web framework seamlessly on the JVM
-    // Note how `httpAction` and `wsAction` are plugged into Servlet and Java API for Websocket ServletContext context = event.getServletContext();
+    // Note how 'httpAction' and 'wsAction' are plugged into Servlet and Java API for Websocket ServletContext context = event.getServletContext();
     AsityServlet asityServlet = new AsityServlet().onhttp(/* ㅇㅅㅇ */ httpAction);
     ServletRegistration.Dynamic reg = context.addServlet(AsityServlet.class.getName(), asityServlet);